Charlotte Sophia Somerset, Duchess of Beaufort: Personal life

 In 1803, her husband succeeded his father as Duke of Beaufort, and she rose from marchioness to duchess.
 Her portrait was painted by Sir Francis Grant.
 The duke died in 1835 and was buried in St Michael and All Angels Church, Badminton.
 The dowager duchess then lived with her youngest daughter at her London home in Grosvenor Square.
 She died in 1854, aged 83, at Westbrook Hall, Hertfordshire.

+Legacy

 She was included in the "Gallery of Beauties" series commissioned by Prince Regent (later King) George IV.